juxor/afaq/markdown/secJ5.md

 is best left to the apologists of capitalism (see [section F.3.2](secF3.html#secf32)).

- It is no surprise, then, the _"extreme opposition to the existing political and economic power"_ to unions as they _"not only suspected every labour organisation of aiming to improve the condition of its members within the limits of the wage system, but they also looked upon the trade union as the deeply enemy of wage-slavery -- and they were right.
+It is no surprise, then, that _"the existing political and economic power . .
+. not only suspected every labour organisation of aiming to improve the condition of its members within the limits of the wage system, but they also looked upon the trade union as the deadly enemy of wage-slavery -- and they were right.
 Every labour organisation of sincere character must needs wage war upon the existing economic conditions, since the continuation of the same is synonymous with the exploitation and enslavement of labour."_ [Max Baginski, _"Aim and Tactics of the Trade-Union Movement"_, pp. 297-306, **Anarchy!
 An Anthology of Emma Goldman's Mother Earth**, Peter Glassgold (ed.), pp. 302-3] Thus anarchist viewpoints on this issue reflect the contradictory nature of trade unions -- on the one hand they are products of workers' struggle, but on the other they are bureaucratic, unresponsive, centralised and their full-time officials have no real interest in fighting against wage labour as it would put them out of a job.
 Indeed, the very nature of trade unionism ensures that the interests of the union (i.e. the full-time officials) come into conflict with the people they claim to represent.

- This can best be seen from the disgraceful activities of the TGWU with respect to the Liverpool dockers in Britain.
-The union officials (and the TUC itself) refused to support their members after they had been sacked in 1995 for refusing to cross a picket line.
-The dockers organised their own struggle, contacting dockers' unions across the world and organised global solidarity actions.
-Moreover, a network of support groups sprung up across Britain to gather funds for their struggle (and, we are proud to note, anarchists have played their role in supporting the strikers).
-Many trade unionists could tell similar stories of betrayal by "their" union.

 This occurs because trade unions, in order to get recognition from a company, must be able to promise industrial peace.
-They need to enforce the contracts they sign with the bosses, even if this goes against the will of its members.
+They need to enforce the contracts they sign with the bosses, even if this goes against the will of their members.
 Thus trade unions become a third force in industry, somewhere between management and the workers and pursuing its own interests.
-This need to enforce contracts soon ensures that the union becomes top-down and centralised -- otherwise its members would violate the unions agreements.
+This need to enforce contracts soon ensures that the union becomes top-down and centralised -- otherwise their members would violate the union's agreements.
 They have to be able to control their members -- which usually means stopping them fighting the boss -- if they are to have anything to bargain with at the negotiation table.
-This may sound odd, but the point is that the union official has to sell the employer labour discipline and freedom from unofficial strikes as part of its side of the bargain otherwise the employer will ignore them.
+This may sound odd, but the point is that the union official has to sell the employer labour discipline and freedom from unofficial strikes as part of their side of the bargain otherwise the employer will ignore them.

- The nature of trade unionism, then, is to take power away from out of local members and centralise it into the hands of officials at the top of the organisation.
+The nature of trade unionism, then, is to take power away from the membership and centralise it into the hands of officials at the top of the organisation.
 Thus union officials sell out their members because of the role trade unions play within society, not because they are nasty individuals (although some are).
-They behave as they do because they have too much power and, being full-time and highly paid, are unaccountable, in any real way, to their members.
+They behave as they do because they have too much power and, being full- time and highly paid, are unaccountable, in any real way, to their members.
 Power -- and wealth -- corrupts, no matter who you are (see _Chapter XI_ of Alexander Berkman's **What is Anarchism?** for an excellent introduction to anarchist viewpoints on trade unions).

 While, in normal times, most workers will not really question the nature of the trade union bureaucracy, this changes when workers face some threat.
 Then they are brought face to face with the fact that the trade union has interests separate from theirs.
 Hence we see trade unions agreeing to wage cuts,